rstens/docs/README.md

     > foundation and guidance for future process improvement and
     > alignment at PPR.

--   Test planning will commence in Phase 1 but specific test plans will
+-   Test planning will commence ASAP and focused test plans will be implemented on a Sprint by Sprint basis.
-    > not be implemented until Phase 2 commences.

--   Test plans will continue to evolve throughout the life of the PPR
+-   Test plans will continue to evolve throughout the life of the PPR project.
-    > project.

 Risks, Dependencies, Assumptions and Constraints

-June 24, 2019

-2:53 PM

-Risks

-See JIRA RIDAL

 Dependencies